TwiN/dyr/README.md

 ```

-## Useful reminders
+## Examples

-Here's a list of tips I kept forgetting, which is what prompted
-the creation of this project:
+Here's an example of a few notes I registered:
 - You can quickly move the current line down with vim using "ddp"
 - You can open a terminal in vim using ":term"
+- Fix your posture